nosebrain/mserver2podcast/Readme.md

 ### Configuration

-Create a file `$CATALINA_HOME/conf/mserver2podcast-service/mserver2podcast-service.properties` and add the path pointing to the mserver cache to the properties file:
+Create a file `$CATALINA_HOME/conf/mserver2podcast-service/mserver2podcast-service.properties` and add the path pointing to the mserver file to the properties file:

 ```
-mserver.basePath = /$PATH_TO_USER_HOME_RUNNING_MSERVER/.mserver/filmlisten
+mserver.filePath = PATH_FOLDER/filmliste-act
 ```